 Shutters v Curtains – Who Wins?

 So, what about curtains?
-Well, they can have an impact, but they are not as effective as shutters.
+Well, they can have an impact, but they are not as effective at keeping your house cool as shutters.
 If your curtains are dark in colour, closing them can make rooms hotter!
 This is because curtains may stop cold air from entering your home.
 They do this by creating an air gap between the room and the window, preventing fresh air from circulating throughout your rooms.
-This does not happen with shutters because they are always fixed flush to your windows.
+This does not happen with cooling shutters because they are always fixed flush to your windows.